Eco Lodges and Partnering Conservation Projects

 Occupying less than a third of the total island, Six Senses Zil Pasyon is the sole resort on Félicité.
 Offering a plethora of activities for all ages, from hiking and discovering nature to water sports and beach activities island-hopping, sun-set cruises and cinema under the stars.

-Six Sense Zil Pasyon homes luxury, all-villa accommodations that feature infinity pools and unparalleled views, providing guests with a personal Guest Experiences Maker (GEM).
-The Six Sense Zil Pasyon is an island paradise resort and is a perfect destination for couples, families and friends.
+The Six Sense Zil Pasyon is an island paradise resort and is a perfect destination for couples, families and friends; with luxury, all-villa accommodations that feature infinity pools and unparalleled views, providing guests with a personal Guest Experiences Maker (GEM).

 Sustainability for Six Senses Zil Pasyon starts with growing their own food, either in their organic garden or sourced from their local farmers.
 In 2019, they produced nearly 39,000 kilos of organic herbs, fruits and veggies to feed both guests and staff.

-Since then, a new area has been developed next to their garden, where guests have the opportunity to learn more about the approach to permaculture and compost – giving them the know-how to be more self-sufficient when they return home.
+Since then, a new area has been developed next to their garden, where guests have the opportunity to learn more about the approach to permaculture and compost – so you can get the know-how to be more self-sufficient when they return home.
 Their fish and seafood are sourced from local fishermen who are committed to sustainable fishing.

-The resort is passionate about the restoration of island ecology.
+The resort is passionate about the restoration of the island’s ecology.
 From environmental to social responsibilities, encouraging forest restoration and youth engagement, Six Senses Zil Pasyon has reintroduced authentic species of trees and plants back into the landscape meaning a happy return of endemic birds.